textpattern/textpattern.github.io/tags/text.md

 </txp:older>
 ```

-Outputs the text 'older' inside the @<txp:older />@ tag, respecting the current Textpattern language, instead of using the tag like this: @<txp:older>older</txp:older>@ which would always render the English text 'older', it replaces the contents with the value assigned to the name 'older' in the current language.
-So you would see a link with the word 'älter' if you were using German @de@ as the Textpattern site language.
+Outputs the text 'older' inside the `<txp:older />` tag, respecting the current Textpattern language, instead of using the tag like this: `<txp:older>older</txp:older>` which would always render the English text 'older', it replaces the contents with the value assigned to the name 'older' in the current language.
+So you would see a link with the word 'älter' if you were using German `de` as the Textpattern site language.

 Other tags used: "older":http://docs.textpattern.io/tags/older.